richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_cloud.md

 # Private Module Registry

-- They allow you to share modules across your organisation and includes:
+- They allow you to share modules across your organisation.
 	- Module versioning
 	- Configuration designer
 	- Works similar to public registry